rejeenald/projects/README.md

 # projects

+## automation scripts
 - Auto_runner creates sheets for order fulfillment team to process ShipStation order.
 - Data puller pulls order items fom ShipStation
 - Expenser interacts with SKUVault and expense items from the inventory
 - sc_spapi works with Amazon's Selling Partner API to pull sales reports from seller central.
 - vc_spapi works with Amazon's Selling Partner API too to pull sales and inventory reports from vendor central.

+## scrapers
+- these projects are the only projects that I saved from my previous company.
+Several other scrapy projects were built or created by me.

 # Confidentiality